Author:

 Geography

-Sigulda region, Vidzeme, Latvia
+Sigulda Region, Vidzeme, Latvia

 In band-patterned blanket weaving, we can identify several groups of interested individuals:

 • Weavers-artisans dedicated to continuing the complex and colour-rich tradition of band-patterned blanket weaving.
-Some of the most active weavers from FAAS "Krimulda" and FAAS "Sigulda" were Masters of Folk Craft (MFC): Velta Stege, Inta Drozdova, Antonina Kancane, Lilija Sica, Erika Veinberga, Helga Baumane, Helena Millere, and others, who are no longer with us, as well as Mara Polane, Anda Larmane, Aina Vilka, who have ceased active weaving.
+Some of the most active weavers from FAAS "Krimulda" and FAAS "Sigulda" were Masters of Folk Craft (MFC): Velta Steģe, Inta Drozdova, Antoņina Kancāne, Lilija Šica, Ērika Veinberga, Helga Baumane, Helna Millere, and others, who are no longer with us, as well as Māra Polāne, Anda Lārmane, Aina Vilka, who have ceased active weaving.

-However, Vija Kosarenoka, Laila Steinberga, Guna Zandberga, Dzintra Ginta, Astrida Freimane, Anita Pildegovica, Rasma Rubene, Irena Balode, Eneri Akmentina, and Ludmila Ustinova are eager to share their knowledge and experience in band-patterned blanket weaving.
+However, Vija Kosarenoka, Laila Šteinberga, Guna Zandberga, Dzintra Ginta, Astrīda Freimane, Anita Pildegoviča, Rasma Rubene, Irēna Balode, Eneri Akmentiņa, and Ludmila Ustinova are eager to share their knowledge and experience in band-patterned blanket weaving.

-Weavers have already been identified from several historically significant regions in Vidzeme: Valmiera (FAAS “Mazsalaca” and the Renceni weaving club), Gulbene (FAAS "Sagsa"), Saulkrasti (Saulkrasti weaving group “Kodala”), Smiltene (FAAS "Smiltene" and Blome weaving club), Madona (Sarkani Craft School), Sigulda (FAAS “Urga”), Jūrmala (Jūrmala weaving group), Limbaži (FAAS "Staicele" and NGO "9 Arodi"), and Cesis (Vaive weaving club), who wish to learn the unique skills of blanket weaving.
+• New weavers eager to learn and preserve the skills of band-patterned blanket weaving.
+Weavers have already been identified from several historically significant regions in Vidzeme: Valmiera (FAAS “Mazsalaca” and the Rencēni weaving club), Gulbene (FAAS “Sagša”), Saulkrasti (Saulkrasti weaving group “Kodaļa”), Smiltene (FAAS “Smiltene” and Blome weaving club), Madona (Sarkaņi Craft School), Sigulda (FAAS “Urga”), Jūrmala (Jūrmala weaving group), Limbaži (FAAS “Staicele” and NGO “9 Arodi”), and Cēsis (Vaive weaving club).
+Members of all of these organisations wish to learn the unique skills of blanket weaving.
+The search for more interested individuals continues.

 • Wearers who, appreciating the significance of Latvian ethnographic patterns, wish to acquire such items to emphasize and preserve their ethnic identity.